 Multi-Lake Itineraries by Region

-Flagstaff Long Weekend: Day 1: Start at Lake Mary for pike and catfish Day 2: Fish Ashurst Lake for trout variety Day 3: Explore Mormon Lake (if holding water) or Kinnikinick
+Flagstaff Long Weekend: Day 1: Start at Lake Mary for pike and catfish.
+Day 2: Fish Ashurst Lake for trout variety.
+Day 3: Explore Kaibab Forest lakes or Stoneman Lake.

 Camping and Lodging Options